Bordier & Cie: Operations

 Bordier & Cie is headquartered in Geneva with branch offices in Nyon, Bern and Zurich.
 Outside of Switzerland it has branches in Paris, Brest, Rennes, London, Providenciales in the Turks and Caicos Islands, Montevideo in Uruguay and Singapore.
 It is a member of the Swiss Private Bankers Association.

 Bordier & Cie operates as private bankers.
-Their services focus on wealth management including tax advice, financial planning, and family services, with approximately CHF 14.2 bn in assets under management at the end of 2020.
+Their services focus on wealth management including tax advice, financial planning, and family services, with approximately CHF 18.2 bn in assets under management as of 30 June 2024.
 Bordier & Cie has created in 2015 Bordier FinLab SA.
 Bordier FinLab purpose is investments in various asset classes.

 Based on distinctive investment criteria, Bordier FinLab's approach is in particular geared towards using seeding and/or capital acceleration to invest in products undergoing development.
 Bordier FinLab SA works with a limited number of established financial partners (including banks, MFOs & IAMs).
 Lastly, Bordier FinLab provides technology intelligence on trends and developments affecting the banking industry (Fintech, Blockchain, etc.) and could be used as an incubator for the Bordier Group where appropriate.